Vill du läsa artikeln på svenska? Klicka här

-Control means far more than just following revenues and comparing them with the budget and last year.
-Your organisation could be affected by any number of events and situations.
-Something we are painfully aware of these days thanks to the coronavirus pandemic.
-If you have a plan for how to handle unforeseen events, you can reduce risks and increase your peace of mind.
+Control means more than just following revenues and comparing them with the budget.
+There are many events and situations that could affect your organisation.
+That's something we are very aware of these days with a recession and higher interest rates.
+With the following steps, you are more prepared to handle unforeseen events, and you reduce risks and increase your peace of mind.

 Here are a few tips on measures that will make you better prepared:

 A lot can happen during the year to affect the annual budget you set at the beginning of the year.
 To keep abreast and be updated you need to make ongoing corrections to keep the budget relevant.
 Depending on the industry in which you operate, you should produce a forecast for your most important business ratios every other, every third or every fourth month.
 This gives you better control and enables you to correct and implement measures in time should anything happen.

 Continually make liquidity forecasts to ensure that the company’s funds cover upcoming pay, investments and unforeseen charges, for example.
 This is a good way of avoiding unpleasant surprises and making sure you have capital when you need it.